Saradora/UnityNetworkMessages/README.md

 C# Library that allows sending messages and events inside Unity games that use NetCode for GameObjects without having to create prefabs with NetworkObject components.

-Library created mostly for personal usage, I'll add a wiki at some point.
+Library created mostly for personal usage, I'll add a wiki and some examples at some point.

+Network Variables **might** come at some point too.

 For now mostly tested on LAN.

-Network Variables **might** come at some point too.

 ## Features